 Georgia Wrongful Death Claims/ Claims for Pain and Suffering

-For wrongful death claims, there are two main categories of plaintiffs: (1) the individual who files the wrongful death lawsuit on behalf of the deceased relative, and (2) the administrator of the estate, who make a claim on behalf of the decedent’s pain and suffering.
+For wrongful death claims, there are two main categories of plaintiffs.
+(1) The individual who files the wrongful death lawsuit on behalf of the deceased relative.
+(2) The administrator of the estate, who make a claim on behalf of the decedent’s pain and suffering.

 The Georgia statutes and courts have made it clear that an individual’s claim for wrongful death and an estate’s claim for the decedent’s pain and suffering are distinct causes of action.
 See generally O.C.G.A. §§ 51-4-2 (a); 51-4-5 (b); Complete Auto Transit v.
 Floyd, 214 Ga.
 232 (2) (104 S.E.2d 208) (1958).
 What is notable also is that the plaintiff in his individual capacity and in his capacity as administrator are legally different persons.
 Stiltjes v.
 Ridco Exterminating Co., 197 Ga.
 App.
 852, 853 (399 S.E.2d 708) (1990), aff’d 261 Ga.
 697 (409 S.E.2d 847) (1991).

-An element within wrongful death claims is what is referred to as a “survival action,” which essentially applies to allow for claims to be made where the decedent could have brought for his/her own injuries had he/she survived.
+“Survival actions,” essentially apply to allow for claims to be made where the decedent could have brought for his/her own injuries had he/she survived.

 O.C.G.A. § 9-2-41 provides that “[n]o action for a tort shall abate by the death of either party, where the wrongdoer received any benefit from the tort complained of; nor shall any action or cause of action for the recovery of damages for homicide, injury to the person, or injury to property abate by the death of either party.”

 Who is Eligible to Recover?